 We assume that the boolean value true is used to represent an occupied cell, other cells are simply left undefined.
-The special symbol $\langle undef \rangle$ is used to match an undefined value.
+The special symbol <undef> is used to match an undefined value.
 Then the previous rule can be read: an occupied element x and an undefined neighbor are transformed into two occupied elements.
 The transformation Eden defines a function that can then be applied to compute the evolution of some initial state.
 See the first evolution steps in figure 4.

-One of the advantages of the MGS approach, is that this transformation can apply indifferently on grid or hexagonal lattices, or any other collection kind (this also holds for the transformation FindPath).
+One of the advantages of the MGS approach, is that this transformation can be applied indifferently on grid or hexagonal lattices, or any other collection kind (this also holds for the transformation FindPath).

 Figure 4.
-Eden's model on a grid and on an hexagonal mesh (initial state, and states after the 2 and the 6 time steps).
+Eden's model on a grid and on an hexagonal mesh (initial state, and states after 2 and 6 time steps).
 Exactly the same MGS transformation is used for both cases.
-These lattice correspond to G2 and H2 with the following conventions: a vertex of the Cayley graph is represented as a polygonal face and two neighbors in the Cayley graph share an edge in this representation.
-An empty cell has an undefined value.
-Only a part of the infinite domain is figured.
+An empty cell has an undefined value and only a part of the infinite domain is figured.